-A CAL-Soap Success Coach was hired this school year to support students with completion of FAFSA, local college tours, and overall post-secondary support.
-This was the first year CCS has worked with the CAL-Soap program.
+A CAL-Soap Success Coach was hired this school year to support students with the completion of FAFSA, local college tours, and overall post-secondary support.
+This was the second year CCS has worked with the CAL-Soap program and will continue to utilize this support.
+CCS had access to a TRIO Tutor from Cal-Poly Humboldt.
+This service was provided for all ERC students.
+The tutor provides another opportunity for our students to support their writing, reading comprehension, and algebra supports.
 Students, families, and teachers report the benefits they received from the additional support and mentorship were meaningful and relevant.
-The success coach also worked with juvenile hall students to ensure they had equal access to post-secondary supports and options.
+Many students connected well with additional staff members that can work with them individually and support their gaps.

 We have continued to strengthen Court School students' access to concurrent enrollment courses with the local junior college and enrollment for students who have graduated.
-Students placed in the juvenile hall can have access to online courses at College of the Redwoods (C/R).
+Students placed in the juvenile hall can have access to online courses at the College of the Redwoods (C/R).
+The court school students have a Career Guidance Technician that works with all students on career exploration and post-secondary planning.
+All students have access to individual and small group meetings to learn and acquire employability skills based on the Career Readiness list.